 1. Beats EP

 Designed for comfort, The Solo2 has a flexible headband and ergonomically angled ear cups made with premium materials.
-The Solo2 is claimed to have a more dynamic and wider range of sound, with more clarity and higher fidelity audio.
-It comes with a color-matched RemoteTalk cable so you can change songs, adjust volume and take calls without having to reach for your iOS device.
-A 3.5mm headphone cable is also included in case you run out of battery.
+The Solo Pro is claimed to have a more dynamic and wider range of sound, with better clarity and higher fidelity audio.

 3. Beats Solo3 Wireless

-One of the main selling points of the Solo3 is its 40-hour battery life which makes it the perfect everyday headphones.
+One of the main selling points of the Solo3 Wireless is its long battery life which makes it the perfect everyday headphones.
 Another cool feature is the integrated on-ear controls with built-in, dual beam-forming microphones that allow you to control your music and volume and take phone calls with a touch of a button.
-The comfortable cushion ear cups buffer outside noise so you can enjoy the best music experience.
-Comes packaged with a carrying case, a 3.5mm RemoteTalk cable, a universal USB charging cable and a quick start guide.

-We’ve researched the market extensively, looking at price, design and reviews, and have come up with the following list of 6 headphones that are excellent alternatives to Beats headphones (from most affordable to most expensive):
+We’ve researched the market extensively, looking at price, design and reviews, and have come up with the following list of 5 headphones that are excellent alternatives to Beats headphones.

 Of course, a Bose must be included in this list of headphones better than Beats.
 Bose has a strong reputation of delivering top-quality consumer electronic products, specializing in audio equipment.
 The on-ear, wireless QuietComfort 35 delivers unbeatable active-noise canceling and easy wireless Bluetooth pairing.
 The dual-microphone system with noise-rejection allows for clear phone calls even in noisy environments.